oroinc/documentation/backend/entities/acls.rst

         }
     }

-As result, the query will be modified and the result data set will contain only the records user can see.
+As a result, the query will be modified, and the result data set will contain only the records the user can see.

-By default, VIEW permission used as the second parameter.
-If you want to check another permission, you can set it as the second parameter of ``apply`` method.
+By default, VIEW permission is used as the second parameter.
+If you want to check another permission, you can set it as the second parameter of the ``apply`` method.

 .. include:: /include/include-links-dev.rst
    :start-after: begin